vmware/vcf-security-and-compliance-guidelines/features-capabilities/hardware-firmware/README.md

 ## CPU Vulnerabilities and ESX Schedulers

 Security flaws within CPUs pose risks to computing environments.
-These processor-level vulnerabilities are concerning because they can bypass existing security measures, and efforts to exploit them remain undetectable through standard security scanning tools.
+These processor-level vulnerabilities are concerning because they can bypass existing security measures, and exploitation attempts are difficult to detect with standard security scanning tools.
 Unlike software patches, CPU hardware cannot be easily modified after manufacturing and deployment in servers or workstations.

 While VMware ESX does not cause these vulnerabilities, its CPU scheduler can help protect against some exploits by helping to control the use of HyperThreading or Symmetric Multi-Threading (SMT).
 For example, the L1TF vulnerability showed that Intel CPU cores could leak data between threads.
 The ESX Side-Channel Aware Scheduler (SCAv1) addressed this by disabling Intel Hyper-Threading, which improved security but reduced CPU capacity.
 The MDS vulnerability presents similar data leakage risks between processes, making SCAv1 an effective mitigation choice.
 In environments with different security requirements, you may determine that using Hyper-Threading within virtual machines aligns with your security policy.
 For these cases, SCAv2 enables Hyper-Threading use, which helps recover some performance and capacity while maintaining appropriate security levels.